andyiac/42gate.com/README.md

 # 42gate.com
+Site navigation for developer designer and productors !

 [42gate.com](http://www.42gate.com) dedicated to the collection developers, designers, productors site commonly visited products and tools.
 Of course you have find any good site welcome PR.